 [Section 52 inserted by No. 78 of 2003 s.
 17.]

-53. Enhanced power to stop, detain, and search
+53. Section 5 offences, enhanced police powers to stop etc. people and conveyances

 (1) This section does not apply unless there are reasonable grounds to suspect that a person is in possession of —